james-schwartzkopf/blue-shot/README.md

 Second, the bottom toolbar appears to overlap the viewport, this can be worked around using the clipView utility.
 TODO XXX global clip??

 Third, depending on viewport settings the image is often scaled.
 With no default specified the viewport (document.documentElement) will report 980 pixels, but it wll be scaled to fit the screen width.
+Note that window.devicePixelRatio appears to fixed to the device, not the current scale factor.
+Use the setPixelScale property to set the scale between viewport pixels and screenshot pixels.

+Even if you set the viewport so it exactly matches the actual pixel size of the device, the screenshot appears to have compression artifacts.
+This appears to be a simulator/Appium issue, at least as provided by SauceLabs.

 TODO XXX some examples: